 Fourth, OCC's intervention will significantly contribute to the full development and equitable resolution of the factual issues.
-OCC will obtain and develop information that the PUCO should consider for equitably and lawfully deciding the cases in the public interest.
+OCC will obtain and develop information that the PUCO should consider for equitably and lawfully deciding the case in the public interest

 OCC also satisfies the intervention criteria in the Ohio Administrative Code (which are subordinate to the criteria that OCC satisfies in the Ohio Revised Code).
 To intervene, a party should have a "real and substantial interest" according to Ohio Adm.
 Code 4901-1-11(A)(2).
-As the advocate for residential utility customers, OCC has a very real and substantial interest in these cases involving a proposed increase in the rate Duke charges its residential customers for electric service.
+As the advocate for residential utility customers, OCC has a very real and substantial interest in this case where Duke is proposing to increase one of the charges that residential customers pay as part of their electric bills.